 How to treat gum disease:

-- Prophylaxis Cleaning (Basic Cleaning) – A prophylaxis, or basic cleaning is otherwise known as a healthy mouth cleaning, and is the removal of dental plaque.
-During your prophylaxis, Dr. Lepore and his team will do a thorough examination of your teeth and gums.
+- Prophylaxis Cleaning (Basic Cleaning) – A prophylaxis or basic cleaning is otherwise known as a healthy mouth cleaning and is the removal of dental plaque.
+During your prophylaxis, Drs.
+Lepore and Dougherty, alongside their team, will do a thorough examination of your teeth and gums

 - Periodontal SRP Therapy (Periodontal Therapy Cleaning) – SRP is the removal of harmful dental plaque and tartar from the surfaces of the roots.

 If you have been diagnosed with periodontal disease, your doctor may recommend a more advanced cleaning called scaling and root planing as the first step in treating it.
 There are some significant differences between this and a routine dental cleaning that are important to understand.

 A routine dental cleaning is designed for prevention - meaning its purpose is keeping gum disease and tooth decay from developing.
 It involves your hygienist cleaning your teeth above the gum line - removing plaque, tartar, and stains, as well as polishing them.
 This usually takes place every six months.
 On the other hand, scaling and root planing is a specialized procedure meant as an initial treatment for patients diagnosed with periodontitis to remove the excessive plaque and bacteria deposits that caused it and halt the spread of the disease.
 It involves your doctor or hygienist removing excessive calculus and bacterial deposits deep beneath the gum line, and is usually performed with a hand instrument and an ultrasonic cleaner that uses high frequency vibration to separate the calculus from the tooth.
 Additionally, any uneven surface areas of the teeth will be smoothed out to discourage additional bacteria from attaching.
 The procedure may require multiple appointments done in stages to ensure you are as comfortable as possible.